 1. More Money Saved

 Although many vendors have introduced flexible pricing in recent years, ERP packages are still a big investment.
 For many, the large costs alone can make it seem unlikely that the program would end up saving your organization any money at all.
-But once you get past the sticker shock, it’s easier to see how ERP systems can provide an excellent ROI.
+But once you get past the sticker shock, it’s easier to see how ERP can provide an excellent ROI.

 First, ERP unifies many of the systems that may currently be fragmented in your organization.
 From product development to accounts payable, your staff will be able to access all the necessary tools for their job from one centralized system.